-Philosophy 12 (Alternating Years - This course is running in 2021/2022)
+Philosophy 12 (Alternating Years - This course is scheduled to run in 2023/2024)

 Philosophy 12 explores the methods of reasoning, and argument in philosophy.
 It examines theories of reality, and the ontological theories of being.
 Students in this course will also study epistemological theories about knowledge and truth; theories of justice and freedom as well as morality and ethics.
 There are no prerequisites for this course.